jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_grid_sqlagentalerts.md

 ---
 title: SQL Agent Alerts grid
 last_updated: July 29, 2016
-summary: "The SQL Agent Alerts grid lists all SQL Server Agent alerts that are defined in this SQL Server."
+summary: "The SQL Agent Alerts grid lists all SQL Server Agent alerts that are defined in this SQL Server.
+The grid highlights the type of alert (Event or Performance) as well as how often the event has occurred and the date and time of the alert's last occurrence."
 sidebar: c_sqlserver_sidebar
 permalink: sqlserver_grid_sqlagentalerts.html
 id: SQLSupportServices_AgentAlerts.SQLAgentAlertsGrid
 folder: ConnectSQLServer
 ---

-It highlights the type of alert (**Event Alert** or **Performance Alert**), as well as how often the event has occurred and the date and time of its last occurrence.

-The columns in the SQL Agent Alerts grid are:

 ## Alert Name